What stories and breakthroughs shaped the year in science and genetics?

 Adam Auton, Vice President, Human Genetics

-“The AlphaFold publication is likely the most impactful research of the year when it comes to our ability to accurately predict protein structure.
+“The AlphaFold publication is likely the most impactful research of the year regarding our ability to accurately predict protein structure.

-Understanding protein structure is critical for understanding biological function; knowing how a protein folds allows us to understand its shape, and the function of the protein follows from that shape.
+Understanding protein structure is critical for understanding biological function; knowing how a protein folds allows us to understand its shape and the protein’s function following that shape.

-However, predicting protein structure from the DNA sequence has been a tremendously challenging problem for decades.
+However, predicting protein structure from the DNA sequence has been challenging for decades.
 As a result, only a relatively small number of proteins have had their structures “solved” by experimental means.

 This year, the DeepMind team released their AlphaFold technology, which used Machine Learning techniques to make tremendous strides in improving protein structure predictions.
-This has now been used to make structure predictions for every protein in the human genome, and really opens a door for understanding biology in a way that wasn’t possible before.”
+This technology has now been used to make structure predictions for every protein in the human genome and really opens a door for understanding biology in a way that wasn’t possible before.

 The Past – and Future – of mRNA